jolie/docs/web/language-tools-and-standard-library/basics/interfaces/README.md

 Thus an interface is a collection of operation types, a list of One-Way and Request-Response operation declarations.

-The basic declaration of an interface lists all the names of the its operations, grouped by type:
+The basic declaration of an interface lists all the names of its operations, grouped by type:

 ```jolie
 interface identifier {